fhopp/fhopp.github.io/index.md

 In previous research, I examined the role of cognitive and perceptual load on multimedia processing, assessed the role of entertainment experiences for processing political messages, studied the effects of cyber-ostracism in social media environments, and explored the motivational correlates of permanent online connectedness.

-My work has been published in scientific journals including _Journal of Communication_, _Computers in Human Behavior_, _Communication Methods and Measures_, _Computational Communication Research_, and _Mass Communication and Society_.
+My work has been published in scientific journals including _Journal of Communication_, _Behavior Research Methods_, _Computers in Human Behavior_, _Communication Methods and Measures_, _Computational Communication Research_, and _Mass Communication and Society_.
 I hold a Bachelor of Arts in Media Psychology with a minor in Political Science from the [University of Mannheim](http://mkw.uni-mannheim.de/) and a Master of Arts in Communication from the [University of California, Santa Barbara](https://www.ucsb.edu/).

 </div>